Words by Celiya Köster

-As we’re early on in JAS’ career as a musician there’s a lot to unravel throughout the year, you can follow JAS on Twitter and Insta @_Jasmusic to keep up with everything, and you can listen to her tape “Into The Wilderness” on SoundCloud, iTunes and Spotify.
+It’s been a productive year for Jordon Wi-Fi & Last Night In Paris, and there’s a lot more to follow throughout the new year, you can follow Jordan on Twitter and Insta to keep up with everything, you should also head to the LNIP site.
+You can listen to their music on SoundCloud.